Alexandra Ansanelli: Early life

 Ansanelli was born in Manhassett, Long Island and is the youngest of three daughters and five half brothers from her father's previous marriage.

 Ansanelli attended Friends Academy in Locust Valley, New York, and was an athlete.
 While at a summer arts program, Belvoir Terrace, in Lenox, Massachusetts.
 Edward Villella, who was visiting his daughter, suggested Alexandra audition for the School of American Ballet in NYC.
 In the fall of 1991, Alexandra auditioned for SAB and was accepted at age eleven.
 In 1993, Ansanelli moved into New York City where she attended the Professional Children's School.

 Career

-Ansanelli’s joined New York City Ballet at the age of fifteen after performing in some children's roles and stayed with the company until age 24.
+Ansanelli joined New York City Ballet at the age of fifteen after performing in some children's roles and stayed with the company until age 24.
 She was able to return to performances following a significant injury, became a principal dancer in May 2003 and received recognition for her scope of work.

 On July 30, 2005, Ansanelli announced her departure from the New York City Ballet.
 In December 2005 Ansanelli moved to London, England, to join The Royal Ballet as a first soloist and was promoted to principal ballerina in July 2007.

 She retired from dance in 2009 at age 28 and subsequently enrolled at Columbia University.

 In 2011, Ansanelli received the Jerome Robbins Award, became a board member of the Professional Children's School and Clive Barnes Awards.